“How am I going to get through this?" is the question that pops up when you get new PCS orders.

 2. Tuck away money as much as you can.
 Now that you have that special savings account, start setting aside money that can act like your emergency fund (aka unexpected PCS fund, when needed).
 I get that it can be hard to really save money, so be sure you budget with your other living expenses.
 Maybe setting up a list or prioritizing your needs and wants.

 4. Ramp up your savings when you sense anything coming.
 I quickly learned that anything goes in the military.
 It’s difficult to plan when things can change at a moment’s notice.
 For instance, Fort Hood, Texas was tentatively listed as our follow-on assignment in my husband’s initial orders to Korea; then, just months before he was due out of the country, it changed.
-We were told we could go to Camp Parks, Calif. but we finally got Fort Belvoir, Va.
+We were told we could go to Camp Parks, Calif., but we finally got Fort Belvoir, Va.
 Talk about getting jerked around!
 Despite the emotional roller coaster that came with "where are we going?!" our savings meant that we were able to financially weather any PCS change.

 5. Once you get orders, calculate.
 Or at least, estimate.
 In addition to the checklists with moving logistics, utilize calculation sheets too -- to help you get financially situated and avoid any money scrambling.
-The Automated Housing Referral Network (AHRN.com) put together a comprehensive PCS Toolkit that includes worksheets to help you outline your costs.
+The Automated Housing Referral Network put together a comprehensive PCS Toolkit that includes worksheets to help you outline your costs.
 Need to educate yourself on PCS entitlements and costs?
 Hop on the DoD’s FAQ page to learn more.
 And, if it’s still confusing you, don’t be afraid to ask around.

 6. Aim to save more than you expect.
 This is the most difficult aspect.
-Between lost receipts and moving confusion, you don’t always get reimbursed the actual amount you spend.
+Between lost receipts and moving confusion, you don’t always get reimbursed for the actual amount you spent.
 The closer you are to breaking even with your own funds the better.
 The good thing about saving more is that you can have wiggle room to plan other fun activities!
 Maybe put together a quick vacation once you feel settled in?
 Or splurging a bit on a piece of furniture that you’ve been wanting for a while?

 If you keep these savings skills in mind before orders are in hand, your family is on the right track to financial readiness!